Terms & Conditions of Enrolment

 1. All students agree to abide by the Rules and Regulations of the New Zealand School of Food and Wine (Auckland) Limited (NZSFW) and the laws of New Zealand.
-Full details of rules, regulations, conduct, attendance, academic requirements will be explained on Day One of the course and in the Student Orientation handout.
+Full details of rules, regulations, conduct, attendance, academic requirements, complaint procedure will be explained on Day One of the course and in the Student Orientation handout.

 2.1 Course fees paid in advance to NZSFW are held in a Trust Account maintained by the Public Trust, an approved independent trustee owned by the Crown and overseen and managed by the New Zealand Government.
 This arrangement has been accepted by the New Zealand Qualifications Authority (NZQA) as meeting the requirements of the Education Act 1989 and the NZQA Student Fee Protection Rules 2013.

 2.2 Indemnification of Student Fees

 This Trust Account protects student fees in a number of situations including NZSFW being placed in liquidation or receivership, as well as student refund entitlements under the Education Act.